ivan-tkatchev/makerpm/README.md

 `makerpm` is not stable or well-tested software.
 It also has lots of limitations:

+  * `makerpm` is not a smart tool.
+It will not attempt to fix incorrectly-specified metadata, nor will it attempt to add dependencies automatically.
   * MD5 digests for individual files are not packaged.
 (SHA1 and MD5 signatures for the package as a whole are still generated, however, like for any well-behaved `RPM` package.)
   * 'Documentation' and 'config' flags for individual files are not supported.
   * Lots and lots of other `RPM` features are not supported either.
 In general, only what can be gleaned from a `cpio` archive is packaged, along with a several metadata fields if they have been explicitly provided by the user in the properties input file.